In the guide below, we list potential sustainability tips for schools.

 12. Consider If Planting Trees, & Adding Plants Around The School Would Be Beneficial

-Where practical and beneficial, adding trees and plant life around the school might be beneficial for society, as it adds to oxygen production, and helps with carbon sequestration, and tress in particular can also have some local benefits too.
+Where practical and beneficial, adding trees and plant life around the school might be beneficial for society, as it adds to oxygen production, and helps with carbon sequestration, and trees in particular can also sometimes have some local benefits.

 Beyond adding plants and trees, when replacing plant life around the school, or even lawns, less water hungry species might be used as replacements in areas where the type or aesthetic of the plant life or lawn matters less.

-13. Consider If A Starting A Small School Garden Would Be Beneficial
+13. Consider If A Starting A Small Garden On Campus Would Be Beneficial

-School gardens can in some instances be used for educational purposes.
+Some types of school gardens can be used for educational purposes.